eapesa/efbdb/README.md

 `efbdb:connect` has 3 arities.

 * `efbdb:connect/1` expects only the firebase host with firebase node defaults to "/".
-  Options will be discussed later.
+  Options discussed on the next section.

 * `efbdb:connect/2` expects both firebase host and node.